AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Outstanding Warrants

-When you **return to a civilized place in which you’ve caused trouble before**, roll+Cha. ✴On a 10+, word has spread of your deeds and everyone recognizes you. ✴On a 7–9, as above, and the GM chooses a complication:
+When you **return to a civilized place in which you’ve caused trouble before**, roll+CHA. ✴On a 10+, word has spread of your deeds and everyone recognizes you. ✴On a 7–9, as above, and the GM chooses a complication:

 - The local constabulary has a warrant out for your arrest.
 - Someone has put a price on your head.